locnnil/workshop/docs/tutorial/index.rst

 with extra details such as the :ref:`mounts <tut_interfaces>`;
 skip these for now, though.

-After launch, |project_markup| starts tracking the project directory.
+After launch, |ws_markup| starts tracking the project directory.
 To see how it works, move the directory:

 .. code-block:: console